 We are a parent-led group run by volunteers, most of whom are parents or family members who wish to help others affected by autism (including Asperger syndrome and pathological demand avoidance).
 Many of our families also have children with a combined diagnosis of other conditions eg ADHD, dyslexia, sensory processing difficulties.

-We organise activities for children and young people with autism as well as supporting their parents in the form of local groups that provide support and information.
+We organise activities for autistic children and young people as well as supporting their parents in the form of local groups that provide support and information.

 Our two branch support groups meet on a monthly basis.
 Please see the support group page for more information.
 You do not have to have a formal diagnosis to attend our support group as we recognise waiting for a diagnosis is a difficult time.
 However, children and young people need to have a diagnosis of an ASD or social communication disorder to access our activities.

-We offer support over the telephone or by e-mail, however please respect that we are parents with children on the autism spectrum and we volunteer our time for the branch, so we may need some time to respond to your enquiry.
+We offer support over the telephone or by e-mail, however please respect that we are parents with autistic children and we volunteer our time for the branch, so we may need some time to respond to your enquiry.

-The branch also takes part in various planning groups in the area to ensure that the needs of people with Autism Spectrum Disorder (ASD) are being considered.
+The branch also takes part in various planning groups in the area to ensure that the needs of autistic people with are being considered.

-The Branch offers support to parents of children or adults who have an autism spectrum condition (ASC).
+The Branch offers support to parents of autistic children or autistic adults.
 This is in the form of three support group meetings a month or one to one.
 The Branch sends out 3 newsletters a year to its members.
 It organises social events for the whole family about 4 times a year.